Image

 What biomarkers do doctors look for in lung cancer?

 Some important lung cancer biomarkers are EGFR, KRAS, BRAF, ALK, and PD-L1.
 But there are several other biomarkers that your doctor may test for as well.
+Make sure to ask about which biomarkers they’ll be looking for.

 card